ΔΩ Delta Omega Society

 3) shall intend, so far as can be ascertained, to follow a career in public health.

 b.
 Not more than twenty percent (20%) of the eligible graduate students and ten percent (10%) of eligible undergraduate students can be elected to membership in a given calendar year.
 Those elected shall be from the upper fifty percent (50%) in class standing and have demonstrated real or potential qualities of leadership and a commitment to public health service in the university and/or larger community in addition to academic excellence.
-The total student group from which the selections are made shall include resident and online students who are candidates for or who have received an advanced degree in public health during the current or previous academic year.
+The total student group from which the selections are made shall include resident and online students who are candidates for or who have received a degree in public health during the current or previous academic year.
 The student group from which elections are made shall not include those people who are already members of Delta Omega.

 The term “advanced degree in public health” as used in these bylaws refers to any masters or doctoral degrees in Public Health, Epidemiology, Biostatistics, or Environmental and Global Health offered by the College of Public Health and Health Professions at the University of Florida.